CAN bus: Nodes

-Data transmission
+Data transmission and arbitration

 CAN data transmission uses a lossless bitwise arbitration method of contention resolution.
 This arbitration method requires all nodes on the CAN network to be synchronized to sample every bit on the CAN network at the same time.
 This is why some call CAN synchronous.
 Unfortunately the term synchronous is imprecise since the data is transmitted in an asynchronous format, namely without a clock signal.

-The CAN specifications use the terms "dominant" bits and "recessive" bits, where dominant is a logical 0 (actively driven to a voltage by the transmitter) and recessive is a logical 1 (passively returned to a voltage by a resistor).
+The CAN specifications use the terms dominant bits and recessive bits, where dominant is a logical 0 (actively driven to a voltage by the transmitter) and recessive is a logical 1 (passively returned to a voltage by a resistor).
 The idle state is represented by the recessive level (Logical 1).
-If one node transmits a dominant bit and another node transmits a recessive bit then there is a collision and the dominant bit "wins".
-This means there is no delay to the higher-priority message, and the node transmitting the lower priority message automatically attempts to re-transmit six bit clocks after the end of the dominant message.
+If one node transmits a dominant bit and another node transmits a recessive bit then there is a collision and the dominant bit wins.
+This means there is no delay to the higher-priority message, and the node transmitting the lower-priority message automatically attempts to re-transmit six-bit clocks after the end of the dominant message.
 This makes CAN very suitable as a real-time prioritized communications system.